SymfonyCasts/symfony5/README.md

-# Tutorials, Friendship & Symfony5
+# Tutorials, Friendship & Upgrading to Symfony6

 Well hi there!
-This repository holds the code and script for the [Symfony5 Tutorials](https://symfonycasts.com/tracks/symfony) on SymfonyCasts.
+This repository holds the code and script for the [Symfony6 Upgrade Tutorial](https://symfonycasts.com/screencast/symfony6-upgrade) on SymfonyCasts.

 ## Setup